eweinhaus/ClipForge/memory-bank/techContext.md

 ## Technical Constraints and Dependencies ✅ IMPLEMENTED

 *   **FFmpeg Bundling:** ✅ Successfully bundled within the packaged app using `extraResource` in forge.config.js
-*   **IPC for Native Operations:** ✅ Secure contextBridge implementation with stub handlers
+*   **IPC for Native Operations:** ✅ Secure contextBridge implementation with all handlers for PR-2
 *   **macOS as Target Platform:** ✅ Tested and working on macOS (darwin-x64)
 *   **Electron Forge:** ✅ Used for project scaffolding, development, and packaging
 *   **Security:** ✅ contextIsolation: true, nodeIntegration: false